top of page

 Entering the Museum

-When in the museum, the grand entrance hall stops you in your tracks.
-Its openness is highlighted by the logo on the floor.
-The perfect place to meet friends.
+Upon entering the museum, the grand entrance hall stops you in your tracks.
+Its openness is highlighted by the logo on the floor, making it the perfect place to meet friends.
 If they show up late, head to the beautiful gift shop.
-This is a unique gift shop, for every item was created by a member of one of the numerous tribes in the United States.
+This unique shop features items created by members of various tribes in the United States.

 It’s a lovely place to see outstanding craftsmanship.
-Fortunately, the talents of tribes are being taught to the younger generation, encompassing a variety of items that range from keychains to jewelry and exquisite pottery.
+Fortunately, the talents of tribes are being taught to the younger generation.
+The items range from keychains to jewelry and exquisite pottery.
 It is the perfect place to find a unique gift for someone who has everything.

 Walk to the left and line up for the next showing in the 360-degree theatre.
 When your time arrives, you are ushered into the room with benches to see the animated film.
 Here, you will learn about the tribe's perspective, how they evolved on Earth, and their journey to the wonderful Coachella Valley.